ozodbekyaxshiboyev/project_Restaurant/README.md

 This restaurant project for windows os desktop aplication written with Tkinter

 # database
-* for database in this project e=used sqlite3
+* for database in this project used sqlite3